lisp-mirror/eql5-android/README-PREPARE.md

 Also, we don't need Android Studio, so search for **command line tools** on the SDK download page; for Qt < 5.9, see note below.

-The SDK tools are expected to be installed here: `/opt/android/sdk/` (so unzip them there).
+The SDK tools are expected to be found here: `/opt/android/sdk/`: you probably want to install them in your home dir (for updates), and add a link from the above location.

 --